octokit/plugin-rest-endpoint-methods.js/docs/apps/listAccountsUserOrOrgOnPlanStubbed.md

-# List all GitHub accounts (user or organization) on a specific plan (stubbed)
+# List accounts for a plan (stubbed)

+**Deprecated:** This method has been renamed to apps.listAccountsForPlanStubbed

-Returns any accounts associated with a plan, including free plans.
+Returns repository and organization accounts associated with the specified plan, including free plans.
 For per-seat pricing, you see the list of accounts that have purchased the plan, including the number of seats purchased.
 When someone submits a plan change that won't be processed until the end of their billing cycle, you will also see the upcoming pending change.

 GitHub Apps must use a [JWT](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app) to access this endpoint.
 OAuth Apps must use [basic authentication](https://developer.github.com/v3/auth/#basic-authentication) with their client ID and client secret to access this endpoint.